SpenceKonde/AVR_Research/maps_and_listings/README.md

 ```text
 "40a:	90 93 01 0a 	sts	0x0A01, r25	; 0x800a01 <__TEXT_REGION_LENGTH__+0x7e0a01>
 ```
 Now, that's a peripheral control register (being betweeen 0x003F and 0x103F - while it'd be sweet to know that it relates to TCA - just showing something like <Peripheral register 0x0A0> would be a lot better than that.
 And really, it wouldn't even be that hard to make it do like <TCA0 + 0x0001> (the trick is that they aren't changing where they put the peripherals on modern AVRs - on any post-2016 AVR, 0x0A00 to 0x0A40 is TCA0).
-Sometimes the values are nonsensical. "`__LOCK_REGIOMN_LENGTH__` which is 0x400 apparently.
-Which means it makes loads of sense to express the destination of that relative jump that lands at 0x520 as `__LOCK_REGION_LENGTH__ + 0x120` There ain't no section of memory on those things that has any clearly deliniated area 1024 bytes in size!
+Sometimes the values are nonsensical. "`__LOCK_REGION_LENGTH__` which is 0x400 apparently, so it little sense to express the destination of that relative jump that lands at 0x520 as `__LOCK_REGION_LENGTH__ + 0x120` There ain't no section of memory on those things that has any clearly deliniated area 1024 bytes in size!
 Where did they get 0x400 from.
 Unless the lock region is everything from the NVMCTRL registers starting at 0x1000 to the EEPROM at 0x3400? *shrug* Whatever the case may be, it's not of practical use.
 These should ideally give the offset from the peripheral if they're under 0x1040, and if they're in RAM and got a useless offset, it should be replaced with a useful one if possible.
 Addresses in flash are the hardest, since ideally you'd want to have it find the destination, then iterate upwards until it found a line with no spaces ending in `()`, then move down until you found the first instruction, and subtract that from the destination yielding the output that avr-objdump is supposed to.

 The other issue is more of a nitpick - but everything that comes from the avr-gcc .S files get the linenumber included for every single instruction.
 How is this:
 ```
 000000c2 <__do_copy_data>: